["learn"]

 Bartender pouring from a shaker

-A cocktail shaker should be used right before serving your cocktail, to allow the maximum benefits from chilling your cocktail over the ice.
-Your drink should be perfectly blended and oh-so icy to capture all the flavors of the mix.
+A cocktail shaker should be used right before serving your cocktail.
+This helps you and your guests to enjoy the maximum benefits from chilling the cocktail over the ice.
+Your drink will be perfectly blended and oh-so-icy, capturing all the flavors of the mix.

 Why are cocktails shaken?